dateng2016/notes/notes.md

 In the order page, there are many sub-tabs: Current, Scheduled, Completed, Incomplete, History

 -   Current:
+    -   This tab contains the orders that just came in and waiting to be completed
     -   order information includes:
         -   Order No.
         -   C.name